 Spring breakup at all crossing locations was characterized by relatively low flow.
 The overbanks were inundated with predominantly ineffective flow, with the majority of flow being conveyed through the thalweg of each channel.
 At all locations except SC2B, velocities were slow.
-Considering the floodwater volumes conveyed and associated top-widths of Sadie Creek, a bridge is recommended where the proposed road crosses it at both SC1 along Option 1 and SC2A along Option 2.
-A culvert, or set of culverts, could convey the observed flow at SC2B along Option 2, but ensuring the functionality of the intended design could be challenging for this crossing location, considering the migration of floodwaters down through the snowpack.
+Considering the floodwater volumes conveyed and associated top-widths of Sadie Creek, a bridge is recommended where the proposed road crosses it at both SC1 along the Upgrade Route (Option 1) and SC2A along the dismissed upper (Option 2).
+A culvert, or set of culverts, could convey the observed flow at SC2B along the dismissed upper Option 2, but ensuring the functionality of the intended design could be challenging for this crossing location, considering the migration of floodwaters down through the snowpack.
 A culvert, or set of culverts, is recommended where the proposed road crosses the unnamed swale.